 idt shell run-devthen go to localhost:3000

 The generated projects include deployment configuration for the following environments, which are available on IBM Cloud:

-To deploy to IBM Cloud, you first need to create a free account on IBM Cloud.
+To deploy to IBM Cloud, you first need to create an account.

 Then, follow these steps:

 - Log in to IBM Cloud by running the command